malosaa/Growatt_Shine-S_HASS_Mod/README.md

 ### First things first

-Initial loding of Firmware to the stick is rather easy:
+Initial loading of Firmware to the stick is rather easy:

 Remove the stick's PCB from the housing.
 You need some power supply for the module while programming, e.g. if you use an USB-serial module that can supply the 3.3V while programming.